tudorpintea999/octane/docs/example-integration.md

 Now, we're ready to create the transaction with two instructions:

-1. Send token fee to Octane's account
+1. Send the token fee to Octane's account
-2. Send token transfer to any public key (but this transaction could be anything else)
+2. Send the token transfer to any public key (but this transaction could be anything else)

 We also should set feePayer and recentBlockhash, and then sign the transaction using the end user wallet.